Summary

 Discuss the difference between sample space, theoretical probability, and experimental probability.
 (This is a great opportunity to refine students' thinking and connect back to academic vocabulary.)

-Go to slide 18.
 Allow discussion for multiple students to share out about their experiences and findings.

 Extend

-In class the next day, go to slide 21 and set up game stations around the classroom.
-(Optional: Ask students to bring the game or activity that they used for homework to school the next day so that their data for sample space and theoretically probability directly connect to the experimental data that they will record from the game stations).
-Students work in groups recording the experimental probability of the games that they choose to play.
+Display slide 23 and introduce the student’s homework.
+Students find sample space and theoretical probability using a game or activity that they have access to at home.
+(Optional: Ask students to bring the game or activity that they used for homework to school the next day so that their data for sample space and theoretical probability directly connect to the experimental data that they will record from the game stations).

 Evaluate

-Go to slide 22.
+Display slide 25.
 After all findings have been recorded, each student should individually reflect through a detailed writing using the strategy What Did I Learn Today.
 Writing should specifically focus on the connections (similarities and differences) between the experimental findings compared to the sample space and theoretical probability for each game listed or just the games they played in class.
 Students should also create and record examples of possible predictions based on the data from the experimental probability and the theoretical probability for each game (or just the games that they played in class).

 Resources